 - 1. The speaker must not urge the audience to take action which is prohibited by the rules of the University or which is illegal under federal or Michigan law.
 Advocating or urging the modification of the government of the United States or of the State of Michigan by violence or sabotage is specifically prohibited.
-It is the responsibility of the student organization to inform speakers of these prohibitions. - 2.
-Sponsorship must be by a student organization which has been registered under the general regulations approved by the appropriate University authorities. - 3.
+It is the responsibility of the student organization to inform speakers of these prohibitions. - Sponsorship must be by a student organization which has been registered under the general regulations approved by the appropriate University authorities. - 3.
 For purposes of preserving a record of all such public meetings and/or coordinating them with the calendar of other activities taking place on University property, the sponsoring organization must (a) make all arrangements for reservation of space with the appropriate University officials, and (b) complete a form to be furnished by the appropriate University office indicating, among other things, the subject to be discussed, the names of all speakers and the time and place of the meeting, the form to be certified by the signature of the appropriate officer of the organization.
 All rules for administration of requests from registered student organizations must conform to the provisions stated above.
-It shall be the responsibility of the director of the Division of Student Activities to certify that all appropriate steps have been taken before the event is officially scheduled.
+It shall be the responsibility of the coordinator of the Student Activities Office to certify that all appropriate steps have been taken before the event is officially scheduled.

-(NOTE: The registration forms and information regarding the Outside Speakers Policy are available in the Division of Student Activities, 101 Student Services Building.)
+(NOTE: The registration forms and information regarding the Outside Speakers Policy are available in the Student Activities Office, 101 Student Services.)